-When you suffer a dog bite injury, you should know your legal rights.
+You should know your legal rights when you suffer a dog bite injury.
 Those who are bitten by a dog or injured by being pushed down by a canine in California can seek fair compensation for their injuries.
 Selecting a top-rated animal bite attorney in Berkeley is crucial if you or someone you love has been bitten by a dog.
-It is our goal to help you get the compensation you deserve for the trauma and pain you've been through.Injured by a California Dog Bite?
+Our goal is to help you get the compensation you deserve for the trauma and pain you've been through.Injured by a California Dog Bite?
 State Law Protects You

 In addition to the impact on one's physical and psychological well-being, dog bites can lead to high economic losses.
 The number of dog bite claims increases every year.
-There were 797 million liability claims in 2019 related to dog bite injuries across the country, according to the Insurance Information Institute.
+According to the Insurance Information Institute, there were 797 million liability claims in 2019 related to dog bite injuries across the country.
 That represents a 14.7 percent increase from 2018 over the previous year.
 There are several reasons for this.
-There is a substantial increase in medical bills that leads to higher settlements, jury awards and court costs.California Dog Bite Claims: How Many?
+A substantial increase in medical bills leads to higher settlements, jury awards, and court costs.California Dog Bite Claims: How Many?

-California ranked first in the country in terms of cases resulting from dog bites in 2020 with 16,991 insurance claims.
-In spite of a decline in the number of insurance claims, awards made to injured parties nationwide totaled around $854 million.
+California ranked first in the country regarding cases resulting from dog bites in 2020, with 16,991 insurance claims.
+Despite a decline in the number of insurance claims, awards made to injured parties nationwide totaled around $854 million.
 According to the California State Insurance Department, the average payout for a dog-related injury claim was $64,662.Dog Injury Claims Are Not Limited to Bites

 Canine bites are not the only cause of dog injuries.
-Jumping on an elderly person can cause injury in some cases, especially when the dog is aggressive.
-People who are older can suffer trauma such as hip fractures or traumatic brain injuries.
-To ensure that your compensation case is upheld, you need to know what to do after a dog bite.
+Jumping on an elderly person can cause injury, especially when the dog is aggressive.
+Older people can suffer trauma such as hip fractures or traumatic brain injuries.
+You must know what to do after a dog bite to ensure your compensation case is upheld.
 The following should be done right away if you or someone you love has been injured:

 - Get in touch with the dog owner and exchange contact information.
-Check out the dog's vaccination record to find out if it's up-to-date.
+Check out the dog's vaccination record to determine if it's up-to-date.
 Contact animal control if you are unsure of the dog's owner.

 - Consult a physician.
 You should seek medical attention if you have broken skin from a dog bite, even if the wound is minor.
 It is possible to contract frightening and dangerous diseases such as rabies and tetanus from dog bites.
 Follow your physician's instructions, including any follow-up visits.

 - Don't forget to take pictures of your injuries.
-Keep a record of what happened, and snap a photo of your injuries while the wound is fresh.
+Record what happened, and snap a photo of your injuries while the wound is fresh.

 - Please get the contact information of anyone who witnessed the dog attack.

 - If you are dealing with this kind of case, you might want to contact a Berkeley dog bite attorney.
-In addition to communicating with the owner of the animal, the lawyer will also negotiate with the insurance company on your behalf.
-To ensure that you receive the compensation you are entitled to, the lawyer can collect the evidence to support your claim to strengthen your case.
+In addition to communicating with the animal's owner, the lawyer will negotiate with the insurance company on your behalf.
+To ensure you receive the compensation you are entitled to, the lawyer can collect the evidence to support your claim and strengthen your case.

-Following a dog bite injury, people may hesitate to file a claim for compensation, especially if they do not consider it severe.
-Medical expenses, lost wages and emotional turmoil could result from the attack.
+Following a dog bite injury, people may hesitate to file a compensation claim, especially if they do not consider it severe.
+The attack could result from medical expenses, lost wages, and emotional turmoil.
 A dog owner who does not take responsibility may see their pet attack someone else, resulting in far worse consequences.
 It is possible to incur significant financial losses without compensation.
 People may not want to file a claim for the following reasons:

 - A homeowner's insurance policy can cover this type of injury, which may not be known to the injured person.

 - There was no serious injury caused by the bite.
-An infection can result in serious damage if the bite gets infected.
+An infection can result in severe damage if the bite gets infected.

 The following compensation may be claimed by anyone who has been injured by a dog: